TTNguyen25052003/little-lemon/README.md

 ## Description

-Project is used to test the comprehension of the topics covered and the skills applied throughout the course.
+The project is used to test the comprehension of the topics covered and the skills applied throughout the course.

 ## Project setup
 ### Clone the Repository